Quick navigation:

 • Strategic role: Which one supports your biggest goal right now-delivery tickets, catering trays, or dine-in checks?

 For a taco shop, this might be a stacked birria taco plate with consomme.
-For a salad concept, it could be a rainbow grain bowl.
+For a salad concept, choose a rainbow grain bowl.

 Why one dish is enough with AI

-In a traditional workflow, that birria plate would get 1-2 photos at most.
-With an AI food photography workflow like Yummify’s, one honest base photo can become:
+In a traditional workflow, that birria plate gets 1-2 photos at most.
+With Yummify’s AI workflow, one honest base photo can become:

 • A tight cheese-pull close-up for Instagram.